Biography

 Conductor

 An accomplished trumpeter, Mr. Hogarth performs regularly with a number of orchestras.
-He can be heard on the San Francisco Symphony’s recording of Charles Ives’s Symphony No. 4 and San Francisco Ballet’s recording of Lowell Liebermann’s Frankenstein.
+He can be heard on the SF Symphony’s recording of Charles Ives’s Symphony No. 4 and San Francisco Ballet’s recording of Lowell Liebermann’s Frankenstein.
 He toured with the Indianapolis Symphony to the Kennedy Center as a part of the 2018 SHIFT Festival, and he has performed as guest principal trumpet with the Louisville Orchestra.

 Please wait...